FREE TRAINING OPPORTUNITIES- BOOK VIA Skills 4 Bradford

 have succeeded but there are no reasonable grounds to believe that the pupil will attend the school again, it will be agreed that the place is no longer needed.

-Schools are primarily responsible for notifying the council of any children who fail to arrive and completing reasonable checks.
-A failure to do this may result in a child being placed at risk of significant risk of harm and is a failure of a school’s
+Schools are primarily responsible for notifying the council of any children who fail to arrive and for completing reasonable checks.
+Failure to do so may place a child at significant risk and constitutes a breach of the school’s safeguarding duties.

-This guidance applies to the Primary to Secondary Transition group for September 2024 only and does not apply to any other transition group or to in-year transfers.
+This guidance also applies to children who are due to start at any other standard transition point i.e. Reception.
 If you have any further questions about this guidance, please contact

 CME@bradford.gov.uk